What is an Interior Design Contract?

 - Intellectual Property – this covers intellectual property rights for the works you create

-- Client’s Warranty and Indemnity -important legal clause
+- Client’s Warranty and Indemnity -an important legal clause

 - Changes to Scope – how you will deal with change requests and out of scope work